 Notes: On all tests and exams, BRING YOUR STUDENT CARD, and DO NOT SIT NEXT TO ANYONE THAT YOU KNOW, and NO AIDS ALLOWED (not even calculators).
-The tests will cover all lecture material up to that time.
-See also the various student services and academic resources available.
-Although there are no graded homework assignments, you are still strongly encouraged to attempt the practice problems in the lecture notes and supplementary readings, to learn the material well and prepare well for the tests and exam.
+The tests will cover all lecture material up to that time, and it is always important to explain your solutions clearly.
+Although there are no graded homework assignments, you are strongly encouraged to attempt the practice problems in the lecture notes and supplementary readings, to learn the material well.
+See also the various student services and academic resources and wellness centre which are available to you.

 Instructor Office Hours: You are welcome to talk to the instructor after class, or any time you find him in his office (SS 5022), or you can e-mail him to arrange another time to meet.
 He will also hold special office hours in his office (SS 5022) before the midterms and exam, including: Tues Feb 5 from 12:30 to 2:30; Wed Feb 6 from 11:30 to 1:30; Tues Mar 19 from 12:30 to 2:30; Wed Mar 20 from 5:00 to 6:00; Tues Apr 9 from 4:00 to 6:00; Fri Apr 12 from 12:00 to 2:00.

 Supplementary Readings: There is no required textbook.
 The instructor will post his rough lecture notes on this course web page after each lecture.
 In addition, the following books (among others) may be useful for further reading:

-Regrading policy: Regrading requests should only be made for genuine grading errors, and should be initiated by writing or typing a complete explanation of your concern (together with your full name, student number, e-mail address, and telephone number) on a separate piece of paper, and giving this together with your original unaltered test/homework paper to the instructor within one week of when the graded work was first available.
-Warning: your mark may end up going down rather than up.
+Regrading policy: Regrading requests should only be made for genuine grading errors, and should be initiated by writing or typing a complete explanation of your concern (together with your full name, student number, e-mail address, and telephone number) on a separate piece of paper, and giving this together with your original unaltered test/exam/paper to the instructor within one week of when the graded work was first available.
+WARNING: If the instructor does not find any genuine grading errors, then your entire paper might get re-graded firmly, with a critical eye, and your mark might well go DOWN rather than up.
 (Note: for the final exam, a different Faculty-wide process should be followed instead.)